KristenZhao/constantinelignos.github.io/pybootcamp/structures.md

 the dictionary or by handling the exception, which we'll talk about later.

+## Default dictionaries

+Sometimes you want to be able to set up a dictionary so that everything has a default value.
+For example, let's assume that you want have a dictionary from formal names to nicknames, where each name can have multiple nicknames.
+Also, let's assume that you want to read in a file that looks something like this:

+    Johnathan John
+    Johnathan Johnny
+    Johnathan Jack

+What we want is a dictionary that looks like this, with string keys and list values:

+    {'Johnathan': ['John', 'Johnny', 'Jack']}

+We can accomplish this by using a `defaultdict`, a dictionary that comes with a default value for a key we haven't seen before.
+In this case, that default value would be an empty list.
+We can ask for that by doing the following:

+    from collections import defaultdict
+    nicknames = defaultdict(list)

+*Exercise:* Write a program that populates a default dictionary from a file of nicknames as shown above.

 # Strings

 Strings are a sequence type, so they can be sliced and iterated over just like a